Climate-based pea planting guide for Butte, Montana

 Typical days to maturity 55–65

-Gardeners usually sow outdoors around May 16.
+Peas are usually sown directly outdoors around May 16, with a typical local planting window of May 16 to May 30.
 Most varieties need about 55–65 days to reach maturity.

 Peas are usually easy to grow in Butte, and the real advantage is having room to aim for tenderness, slower bolting, and a longer harvest window rather than just getting the crop to maturity.